 Employers may post jobs, conduct on-campus interviews, information tables, and participate in career fairs.

-NMSU Career Services utilizes the AggieCAREER Manager online system (CSO), a web-based recruiting system that allows employers to access and manage their recruiting activities from one centralized source.
-Employers may post jobs, schedule on-campus interviews, request information tables, and register for career fairs
+NMSU Career Services utilizes the AggieCAREER Manager online system (Powered by Handshake), a web-based recruiting system that allows employers to access and manage their recruiting activities from one centralized source.
+Employers may post jobs, schedule on-campus interviews, request information tables and register for career fairs